andySigler/nodela/README.md

 ####Run straight from your `.brd` Eagle File

-No need to export from your Eagle design file.
-Simply drag and drop your `.brd` file into the browser, and your design will be parsed.
+No need to export from Eagle.
+Simply drag and drop your `.brd` file into the browser, and your design will be loaded.
 The interface is currently searching for only three things in your design file:

- - Wires (pre-designed toolpaths)
+ - Wires
  - Part Holes
  - Vias

+This means a board will be predominantly shaped by the `Wire` elements found in your design.
+See [this tutorial](google.com) on how to prepare your design for the Nodela.

 #####Jog the mills's head to select the cut's origin
  - Mill anywhere on your copper by jogging the head around with HTML5 buttons